The Tracy-Widom distribution at large Dyson index: Introduction

 Since analytical results for the G$\beta$E with $\beta \neq 1,2,4$ are hard to obtain, it is natural to study the limit of large $\beta$ where some simplification occurs.
 It corresponds to the low-temperature limit of the classical Coulomb gas mentioned above, but may also be interpreted as describing the ground state quantum probability of trapped fermions with strong repulsive interactions \cite{SutherlandBook, Calogero1975, SLMS21}.
 For $\beta \gg 1$ the eigenvalues $\lambda_i$ form a ``crystal'' (confined in a quadratic potential), and converge, upon rescaling, to the zeroes of the Hermite polynomial $H_N$ (whose density in the bulk converges at large $N$ to the semi-circle).
 As for phonons in a standard crystal, the typical fluctuations away from their equilibrium positions are Gaussian of order $O\left(1/\sqrt{\beta}\right)$.
-The covariance matrix $\langle \lambda_i \lambda_j \rangle_c =O(1/\beta)$ has been computed at large $N$ in the bulk of the semi-circle in \cite{Dumitriu2005,JW16}, and more recently in \cite{GorinInfiniteBeta,Touzo}, where it was extended to the dynamical covariance of the $\beta$-DBM.
+The covariance matrix $\langle \lambda_i \lambda_j \rangle_c =O(1/\beta)$ has been computed at large $N$ in the bulk of the semi-circle in \cite{Dumitriu2005,JW16}, which is related to the power-spectrum description of random matrices \cite{Relano2002, Relano2008, Riser2017, Kanzieper2023PhysD, Forrester2025PhysD}.
+More recently in \cite{GorinInfiniteBeta,Touzo}, the calculation of the covariance matrix was extended to the dynamical covariance of the $\beta$-DBM.
 The edge limit, i.e. the fluctuations of the APP at large $\beta$ were first studied in \cite{EPS14}.
 It was shown that the $a_i$'s converge to the zeroes of the Airy function, with $O(1/\sqrt{\beta})$ Gaussian fluctuations, and the one point variance was obtained, see also \cite{AHV21}.
 The full covariance matrix $\langle a_i a_j \rangle_c$ (and its dynamical extension) was obtained more recently in \cite{GorinInfiniteBeta,Touzo}.
 Although the characterization of the APP as a Gaussian process at large $\beta$ holds for typical fluctuations, it does not say anything about the atypical large fluctuations.
 This information is carried in the higher order cumulants, which to our knowledge have not been studied for the TW$\beta$ distribution $f_\beta(a)$, nor for the APP.
 In fact the full question of its large deviations has not been addressed.
 Given the universality of this distribution it is an important outstanding problem.